 The works are in bronze, granite & wrought iron, all exploring the naked, human form.
 There are figures in all different states of expression, from the simplicity of the everyday (holding hands, walking) to the complexity of emotions & relationships (sexual desire).

+Start at the imposing Main Gate, mounted with lanterns.
+Walk across the 100m long Bridge, lined with sculptures of men, women & children, some alone, some together.
 Work your way towards The Fountain, surrounded by groups of sculpted bronze trees hiding children & skeletons within them.
 The sculpted panels around the fountain depict the life cycle of man.

+Take the steps up to The Monolith.
+The central pillar is 14m high, carved from a single piece of granite.
+Dozens of human figures, men & women, young & old, lie on top of each other, intertwined.
 There is a further 36 blocks of figures surrounding the column on a circular platform.
 Many of these are confronting in their sexuality & violence, while others express tenderness & sorrow– it all depends on your perspective & interpretation.

+Finally, the last piece is the Wheel of Life, a wreath of human figures in a circle, symbolizing again the jounney of life.
 The Vigeland Sculpture Park is set within the grounds of Frogner Park.
 There’s also a small museum on the grounds if you want to learn more about the artist & his works.

-Opening hours: 24/7
+Opening Hours: 24/7

-Museum: seasonal, closed Mondays.
+Museum: Seasonal, closed Mondays.
 Adults 60 NOK ($7.00), students 30 NOK ($3.50)

-How to get there: bus 20 or tram 12 to the Vigeland Park
+How to Get There: Bus 20 or tram 12 to the Vigeland Park

 Holmenkollen is made up of 3 attractions: